MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitsetacxcircuitpnppowercallbacks.md

 ## -description

-The **AcxCircuitInitSetAcxCircuitPnpPowerCallbacks** function sets the composite callbacks for an ACX Circuit initialization process.
+The **AcxCircuitInitSetAcxCircuitPnpPowerCallbacks** function sets the driver's PNP callbacks for the ACXCIRCUIT.

 ## -parameters